dart-lang/site-www/src/language/class-modifiers-for-apis.md

 If you are the author of a library package, these modifiers give you more control over what users are allowed to do with the types that your package exports.
-That control can make it easier to evolve your package and easier to tell if a change to your code may break users.
+This can make it easier to evolve your package, and easier to know if a change to your code may break users.

 [class modifiers]: /language/class-modifiers
 [mixin]: /language/mixins

-Dart 3.0 also includes a breaking change around using classes as mixins.
+Dart 3.0 also includes a [breaking change](/resources/dart-3-migration#mixin) around using classes as mixins.
 This change might not break *your* class, but it could break *users* of your class.

-This guide walks you through those changes to help you know how to use these new modifiers and how they affect users of your libraries.
+This guide walks you through these changes so you know how to use the new modifiers, and how they affect users of your libraries.

 ## The `mixin` modifier on classes

 The most important modifier to be aware of is `mixin`.
-Language versions prior to Dart 3.0 allow any class to be used as a mixin in another class's `with` clause as long as it doesn't:
+Language versions prior to Dart 3.0 allow any class to be used as a mixin in another class's `with` clause, _UNLESS_ the class:

-*   Declare any non-factory constructors.
+*   Declares any non-factory constructors.
-*   Extend any class other than `Object`.
+*   Extends any class other than `Object`.

-This makes it easy to accidentally break someone else's code by adding a constructor or `extends` clause to a class without realizing that others were using the class in a `with` clause.
+This makes it easy to accidentally break someone else's code, by adding a constructor or `extends` clause to a class without realizing that others are using it in a `with` clause.

-In Dart 3.0, we no longer allow classes to be used as a mixin by default.
+Dart 3.0 no longer allows classes to be used as mixins by default.
-Instead, you must explicitly opt in to that behavior by declaring a `mixin class`:
+Instead, you must explicitly opt-in to that behavior by declaring a `mixin class`:

 ```dart
 mixin class Both {}